Morris L Hallowell IV - Architectural Ironwork

 Photos of the Studio

 Overview, from office.
 Dimensions 30' x 60' with 18' ceiling.
 Five-Ton bridge crane, engineered integrally with building reaches any position.
-15-foot high roll-up door allows movement of large projects.
-Concrete walls to shoulder height to resist fire hazard.
-8"concrete slab floor with rebar on 1-foot centers, plus wire mesh, to support machinery.
+15-foot high roll-up door allows movement of larger projects.
+12" thick concrete walls to shoulder height to resist fire hazard.
+8"concrete slab floor with rebar on six inch centers, plus wire mesh, to support machinery.

 Steel storage.
 Upright racks allow ease of sorting through stock to find the right piece.
-Cut to length with either a horizontal bandsaw or an electro-hydraulic "Ironworker".
+Cut to length with either a horizontal bandsaw, Scotchman rotary cold saw, or an electro-hydraulic "Ironworker".

-Propane furnaces: Forgemaster 20000 and Swan "Mother".
+Propane furnaces: Forgemaster 20000 and Swan "Mother" I brought in from England.
 Propane is fed under the floor so forges can be centrally located.
 Anvils, post vises, swage blocks and power hammers can be arranged radially around the furnaces to maximize the number of different workstations in close proximity to the heat source.

 Hand forging area: Anvil, post vise, swage blocks, cone mandrel and slack tub.
 Swage block stands are designed to allow the various concave working surfaces on any of the six sides to be brought to bear.